jcpaik/sofa-manuscript/vault/Table of Symbols.md

 Some compromise had to be made.
+Lower indices determine the thing.

 | Symbol                               | Meaning                                                                                                                                    |
 | ------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------ |